Don Taylor (sportscaster): Sports broadcasting

-Taylor also provided colour commentary for different hockey video games including NHL 2002, NHL 2003, as well as NHL Rock the Rink, which all were released by EA Sports.
+Taylor also provided colour commentary for different hockey video games, including NHL 2002, NHL 2003, as well as NHL Rock the Rink, all of which were released by EA Sports.

 Personal life

 Taylor and his wife Lisa (a high school teacher) have three children.
-Lisa was a former All-American heptathlete at Simon Fraser University.
+Lisa is a former All-American heptathlete at Simon Fraser University.
 They are Roman Catholic.

-In March 2014, Taylor wrote an article on Sportsnet's website about his late older brother Dave Taylor who died of cancer at age 62; Taylor dedicated his moustache to his late brother.
+In March 2014, Taylor wrote an article on Sportsnet's website about his late older brother Dave Taylor, who died of cancer at age 62.
+Taylor dedicated his moustache to his late brother.